Last Updated on by mitchrezman

 This bird is not well and not exhibiting typical GCC “screechy” behavior.

-I say the bird suffered a concussion triggering the siezures,
+I say the bird suffered a concussion triggering the seizures,

 What are your thoughts?
-(Please post in comments below).
+(Please post in the comments below).

 A study from Cornell University showed how the lack of cannabinoids in the Black-capped Chickadee affected its memory.

 ITHACA, N.Y. – Some birds’ already-amazing memories – for the thousands of different spots where they cached their food – can be further improved by blocking natural brain chemicals called cannabinoids, which resemble the active ingredient THC in marijuana.